 Each XFD directive includes the letters XFD.
 These three letters indicate to the compiler that the comment is to be used in XFD generation.

 XFD directives provide extended control over how the database table is built.
 Among other things, they let you:

 XFD directives are always placed within a COBOL FD.
 They do not affect Procedure Division I/O statements, and they do not change your COBOL fields in any way.
 Rather, they guide the building of the XFDs, giving you control over the way COBOL data maps to database fields.

-You can build XFDs directly from your source code with only the -Fx compiler option if the default mapping rules described in XFDs and New and Existing Databases are sufficient for your situation.
+You can build XFDs directly from your source code with only the CREATEXFD directive if the default mapping rules described in XFDs and New and Existing Databases are sufficient for your situation.
+Unlike the XFD directives, the CREATEXFD directive can be specified on the command line or within your project properties if you do not want to place the directive in your program.
 If you would like to override the default mapping behavior or map a field to a different name, you must add additional XFD directives to your COBOL code.